lambdamikel/Speak-SID/README.md

 - **Get Version**: 99.
 Return the current version number.
 Read it from `&FBEE`.

 - **Wait 5 Seconds**: 100.
-For testing pruposes.
+For testing purposes.

 - **ESCAPE 255**: 255.
 To send `255` as payload, send `255, 255`.

 ## CPC Disk - Software

-Currently, the [Speak&SID CPC DSK](cpc/speakandsid/SPEAKSID.dsk) contains a demo program, a SID player with LED Lightshow, and a demo of the Serial Interface / UART - a simple terminal program written in BASIC.
+Currently, the [Speak&SID CPC DSK](cpc/speakandsid/SPEAKSID.dsk) contains a SpeakJet demo program, a SID player with LED Lightshow, and a demo of the Serial Interface / UART - a simple terminal program written in BASIC.
 Some SID tunes are on the DSK as well.

 ## Acknowledgements